specifics/aero-structures/README.md

 All of them cover the basics of Python, but don't completely overlap with each other in the topics they cover.
 The main difference is that 1 & 2 get you off the ground faster, giving you the knowledge to start writing practical programs very quickly, while 3-5 take longer to get through, but are more comprehensive and focus on helping you build a solid foundation in Python.
 It's completely fine to go with one of the faster resources and fill in the gaps later when you can accommodate it.

 I like "Automate the Boring Stuff with Python" the best, which took me about 50 hours (and numerous tries) to get through.
-At some point you'll start to get the itch to write real programs — that's perfectly normal, and I encourage you to start applying what you've learned by writing your own scripts and programs.
-Finding problems and solving them with Python is the best way to get productive fast, rather than spending all your time reading and watching videos.
+At some point early on, you'll start to get the itch to write real programs.
+That's perfectly normal, and I encourage you to start applying what you've learned using a project-based approach — finding problems and solving them with Python is the best way to remember what you've learned so far, and ultimately get better at programming, rather than spending all your time reading and watching videos.

 The only resource I recommend avoiding is "Learn Python the Hard Way" by Zed Shaw, mainly because it's outdated.